-Х Yes No
+х Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission

-Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): of age must complete an ACT or SAT prior to registra students with ACT/SAT scores older than two/three y SAT, but the AccuPlacer will be required for placeme rears will not be required to take or retake the ACT, ant.
-UVU will accept the Residual ACT taken only at T score competencies will be required to also take the

-Verbal and Math 500.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

+Students will be admitted without an ACT or SAT score, however all full/part-time students under 21 years of age must complete an ACT or SAT prior to registration for classes.
+Students who are 21 or older, or students with ACT/SAT scores older than two/three years will not be required to take or retake the ACT, SAT, but the AccuPlacer will be required for placement.
+UVU will accept the Residual ACT taken only at UVU Students who do not have minimum ACT or SAT score competencies will be required to also take the AccuPlacer prior to being cleared for registrations.
+Minimum scores are ACT English and Math 19, SAT Verbal and Math 500.
 Exceptions to these requirements are: